- Board and Member Composition

 Board and Member Composition

-Doryphore Board of Directors are elected by its existing members.
-New members join by invitation and acclamation of existing members.
+Doryphore Board of Directors are elected by existing members.
+New members join by invitation and acclamation by existing members

-Doryphore members provide creation and coordination of exhibitions, publications and projects produced for a range of partner organizations such as public galleries, museums, publishers and other groups.
-Exhibition-related work is combined with other contract work and arts administration.
-Member curators have experience as gallery directors, curators and writers, and often serve as mentors for entry-level individuals working as project assistants.
-Members are committed to paying professional artist, curatorial, and staff fees for projects.
+Doryphore members create and coordinate exhibitions, publications, symposia and projects for a range of partner organizations including public galleries, museums, publishers and community groups.
+We are committed to paying professional artist, curatorial, and staff fees for projects.

 Marisa C. Sánchez, Ph.D.

 Marisa is an art historian and curator specializing in modern and contemporary art.
 Her teaching and research interests include methodologies of art history, feminist art histories, the intersection of visual art and Samuel Beckett’s writings, exhibition histories, and curatorial practice.
 Her interdisciplinary approach engages the history of art and counter-narratives, which offer inclusive perspectives that broadens the scope and understanding of the study of artists and their work.

 In 2019, Sánchez received her Ph.D. from the University of British Columbia.
 She is currently preparing a book proposal on her dissertation, The Beckett Effect: The Work of Stan Douglas, Paul Chan, and Tania Bruguera.
 Prior to her doctoral studies, Sánchez was Associate Curator, Modern and Contemporary Art, at the Seattle Art Museum.